-It’s been said, by some, that food is better than sex.
-Food is certainly not better than sex, but some meals can and do come (pretty) close.
+It has been said, by some, that food is better than sex, and while food is certainly not better than sex, some meals have come fairly close –

-Like honey that rolls slowly, dripping down chins and fingers.
-The sticky sweet.
-Honeycomb.
-Along with rank cheeses that assault the senses: Époisses and Limburger.
-Or along with more subtle cheeses that sit delicate at the back of the palate.
-Appenzeller Swiss and white cheddar.
-It’s a sweetness that fills your smells, your taste, you smell, your touch, with a different sort of of sensation.
+Honey that rolls slowly down the spoon, dripping from fingers and chins, sticky sweet, honeycomb, with rank cheeses that assault the senses: Époisses, Limburger.
+Or more subtle cheeses that sit delicate at the back of the palate: Appenzeller Swiss or white cheddar from Wisconsin.

-But savory is most necessary (as a paradox, perhaps, of food: the sweetness of dinner comes more from the umami.
-A richness, sure, but more from the complex flavors of which pure sweetness of sugar/dessert can not alone compare).
+And those savory foods that are more-so necessary – as a paradox, perhaps, of food: the sweetness of dinner comes more from an umami flavor profile; a richness, sure, but more from the complex flavors of which pure sweetness of sugar/dessert can not alone compare –

 But sometimes, as with sex, satisfaction is the death of desire: The meal ends and leaves the wanting as still the most prevalent piece.
-Like a poor sexual partner (of which there has been many for all of us, I’m sure), a poor meal leads to an almost insurmountable disappointment.
+Like a poor sexual partner (of which there has been many for all of us), a poor meal leads to disappointment.
 Left wanting more, left unsatisfied, is it better to be left wanting than to have something that reminds you that life is often full of disappointment when it could have be so very, very beautiful?

 But, better, and (so much) more memorable, sticking in your mind, burned there forever, is what does satisfy completely.
 So good, too good almost the words leave us unable to describe what we feel.
 Feelings throughout the entire body.
 It is the energy running from head to toe, the *tingling* left at the end of fingertips, the involuntary smiles that curve lips upwards.
 The increase in heart rate and explosion from tongue to thought and back again.